alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/creating-javascript-action.md

 When an action is in a private repository, the action can only be used in workflows in the same repository.

 Public actions can be used by workflows in any repository.

+Change the visibility of your action repo to public.

 Let us create  a new repo in GitHub and also set it in your machine: